ohollmen/goclowdy/README.md

 # GoClowdy

-Access and automate chores related to VM and Machine Images.
+Access and automate chores related to VMs and Machine Images.

 goclowdy provides easy-to-use Go wrappers for accessing the inventory of VM:s and VM Machine images with a very terse and compact wrapper code for the